dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/frontend.md

 <div id="spinner"><i class="fa fa-spinner fa-spin"></i></div>
 ```

 The spinner div is not required but it provides a spinner.
 There are three required html items that have to be defined in order for the results to render. **facets** by default are in a id field of `facets`.
 This is not required if you do not want any facets.
 The results get dumped in the `search_results` and pagination gets dumped in `pagination`.
 These preset tags can be overridden on initialization.
 The framework used in this website is below.
+Additionally, if you want any sort fields besides relevance or name, add another option field.
+Make sure the value option matches the jekyll field or search field in your config.
+This field does not have to be set in the config field, it just needs to exist in the jekyll fields, however it can be set as a search field from the config settings.

 ```
 <div id="header_info"></div>